10 ways to increase customer loyalty

-It's often said that it cost less to retain existing customers than to cultivate new ones.
+It's often said that it costs less to retain existing customers than to cultivate new ones.
 Repeat business is essential to any growing enterprise.

 You've already done all of the hard work to pull these customers in, so why not develop your relationship with them further?

-There are lots of way you can show this, from sending birthday and Christmas cards, calling, emailing or chatting on social media from time to time, to invites them to new product launches or askingfor their feedback on products and services they've bought.
+There are lots of ways you can show this, from sending birthday and Christmas cards, calling, emailing or chatting on social media from time to time.
+You might invite them to new product launches or ask for their feedback on products and services they've bought.
 It doesn't have to be a huge gesture; you just have to show you care.

 The better you understand your customer service and how your staff interact with customers, the better you will be able to understand how your customers feel when buying from you or making enquiries.
 Putting your service to the test can also help you refine and improve your processes.

 Keep up to date with your customers' activity.
 If there's something unusual with their account, for example, such as a decline in usage or spending, give them a courtesy call to ask why and whether there's anything they'd like to change to help them get back on track.

 You could follow the example of coffee chains, for example, who use loyalty cards to reward customers with a free drink once they've bought a certain number.
 Offering rewards for purchases or referrals gives customers an incentive to return to you – and they benefit, too!

-If you promise to provide each customer with an account manager, ensure that their account manager is available to them when they need them.
+If you promise to provide each customer with an account manager, make sure that account manager is available to them when they need them.
 If you don't provide account managers, be sure that your business is easily accessible.

 Feedback from customers is one of the best ways to find out what they're happy with and what they're not.
-Understanding this and ensuring you overcome the bad points will keep customers returning to you.
+Understanding this and making sure you overcome the bad points will keep customers returning to you.

-When a customer comes to you with a complaint or problem, it's a perfect opportunity to demonstrate flexibility or a willingness to work to a satisfactory solution.
+When a customer comes to you with a complaint or problem, it's a perfect opportunity to show flexibility or a willingness to work to a satisfactory solution.
 You're also likely to find a customer who has had a complaint resolved becomes even more loyal as a result.